stride3d/stride-community-toolkit/docs/index.md

 ## 📃 Documentation & Resources

-Explore a range of resources to help you get the most out of the Stride Community Toolkit:
+Explore a range of resources to help you get the most out of the toolkit:

-- [Manual](manual/index.md): Get detailed guidance and best practices for using the toolkit
+- [Manual](manual/index.md): Detailed guidance and best practices for using the toolkit
 - [Tutorials](tutorials/index.md): Step-by-step tutorials to help you learn various features of the toolkit
 - [Release Notes](release-notes/index.md): Stay updated with the latest changes and improvements
 - [API Reference](api/index.md): In-depth API documentation for a deep dive into the toolkit's capabilities

-These resources are designed to provide comprehensive information and support for developers at all levels, from beginners to advanced users.
+These resources provide comprehensive information and support for developers at all levels, from beginners to advanced users.

 ## 👥 Contributors